Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 This guide tells you what xyz:SP500 actually is — not what the marketing says it is.
 The real advantages are significant enough that they don’t need exaggeration: 50x leverage, no KYC, $10 minimum trade, and official S&P DJI licensing on a decentralized exchange.
 You just need to know what you’re getting.

-New to HyperLiquid?
-Our beginner’s guide walks you through account creation and your first deposit in five minutes.
-Come back here when you’re set up.
+📌 New to HyperLiquid?
+Check out our beginner’s guide for account setup and your first deposit — takes about five minutes.
+Come back here once you’re set up.

-S&P500 on HyperLiquid (ticker: xyz:SP500) is a perpetual futures contract — you’re trading the price of the S&P 500 index, not owning shares in the 500 companies.
-Here’s how it compares to the products you already know:
+S&P500 (ticker: xyz:SP500) is a perpetual futures contract.
+You’re trading the price of the S&P 500 index — you don’t own shares in the 500 companies.
+Here’s how it compares to products you already know:

 | SPY ETF | CME E-mini | S&P500 (HyperLiquid) | |